-During his tenure, the University also entered into a public-private partnership that led to the construction of Rowan Boulevard, a $300 million, mixed-use redevelopment project that links the campus with Glassboro’s historic downtown.
-The corridor is home to apartments for about 1,200 students; a Barnes & Noble Collegiate Superstore; a Courtyard at Marriott Hotel; the Enterprise Center, housing Global Learning & Partnerships ; a parking garage; and numerous dining and retail outlets, many which opened in 2013.
+During his tenure, the University also entered into a public-private partnership that led to the construction of Rowan Boulevard, a $300-million, mixed-use redevelopment project that links the campus with Glassboro’s historic downtown.
+The corridor is home to more than 1,300 students, a Barnes & Noble collegiate superstore, a Courtyard at Marriott Hotel and numerous retail and dining outlets.
+Work is underway on market-rate and student housing, medical offices and other facilities.

 A Broader Mission

-During this period, Cooper Medical School of Rowan University—the first new medical school in New Jersey in more than 35 years and the first-ever M.D.-granting four-year program in South Jersey—was developed in partnership with Cooper University Health Care.
+During this period, Rowan founded Cooper Medical School of Rowan University—the first new medical school in New Jersey in more than 35 years and the first-ever M.D.-granting four-year program in South Jersey—in partnership with Cooper University Health Care.

 The medical school welcomed its first class in the summer of 2012 into a new, six-story building adjacent to Cooper University Hospital in Camden.
 Close to 3,000 students applied for 50 spots in the medical school's charter class, which graduated in May 2016.

 The Board of Trustees named then-Provost Dr. Ali Houshmand as interim president in July 2011 and then the University’s seventh president in June 2012.

 In 2012, several of the colleges were restructured and schools were created—Colleges of Business, Communication & Creative Arts, Education, Engineering, Humanities & Social Sciences, Performing Arts, Science & Mathematics and the School of Biomedical Sciences and Cooper Medical School of Rowan University.

 N.J.
 Medical & Health Sciences Education Restructuring Act